Paresthesia: Transient

 Paresthesias of the hands, feet, legs, and arms are common transient symptoms.
-The briefest electric shock type of paresthesia can be caused by tweaking the ulnar nerve near the elbow; this phenomenon is colloquially known as bumping one's "funny bone".
-Similar brief shocks can be experienced when any other nerve is tweaked (e.g. a pinched neck nerve may cause a brief shock-like paresthesia toward the scalp).
-In the older age group, spinal column irregularities may tweak the spinal cord briefly when the head or back is turned, flexed, or extended into brief uncommon positions (Lhermitte's sign).
+The briefest electric shock type of paresthesia can be caused by an impact on the comparatively unprotected ulnar nerve near the elbow; this phenomenon is colloquially known as bumping one's "funny bone".

-The most common everyday cause is temporary restriction of nerve impulses to an area of nerves, commonly caused by leaning or resting on parts of the body such as the legs (often followed by a pins and needles tingling sensation).
-Other causes include conditions such as hyperventilation syndrome and panic attacks.
-A cold sore outside the mouth (not a canker sore inside the mouth) can be preceded by tingling due to activity of the causative herpes simplex virus.
-The varicella zoster virus (shingles) also notably may cause recurring pain and tingling in skin or tissue along the distribution path of that nerve (most commonly in the skin, along a dermatome pattern, but sometimes feeling like a headache, chest or abdominal pain, or pelvic pain).

 Other common examples occur when sustained pressure has been applied over a nerve, inhibiting or stimulating its function.
 Removing the pressure typically results in gradual relief of these paresthesias.
 Most pressure-induced paraesthesia results from awkward posture, such as engaging in cross-legged sitting for prolonged periods of time.

-Reactive hyperaemia, which occurs when blood flow is restored after a period of ischemia, may be accompanied by paresthesia, e.g. when patients with Raynaud's disease rewarm after a cold episode.
+Similar brief shocks can be experienced when any other nerve is injured (e.g. a pinched neck nerve may cause a brief shock-like paresthesia toward the scalp).
+Spinal column irregularities may injure the spinal cord briefly when the head or back is turned, flexed, or extended into brief uncommon positions (Lhermitte's sign).

+The most common everyday cause is temporary restriction of nerve impulses to an area of nerves, commonly caused by leaning or resting on parts of the body such as the legs (often followed by a pins and needles tingling sensation).
+Reactive hyperaemia, which occurs when blood flow is restored after a period of ischemia, may be accompanied by paresthesia too, e.g. when patients with Raynaud's disease rewarm after a cold episode.
+Other causes include conditions such as hyperventilation syndrome and panic attacks, in which paresthesias of the mouth, hands, and feet are common, transient symptoms.
+A cold sore outside the mouth (not a canker sore inside the mouth) can be preceded by tingling due to activity of the causative herpes simplex virus.
+The varicella zoster virus, which causes shingles, also notably may cause recurring pain and tingling in skin or tissue along the distribution path of that nerve (most commonly in the skin, along a dermatome pattern, but sometimes feeling like a headache, chest or abdominal pain, or pelvic pain).

+Paresthesias can also be a symptom of mercury poisoning.
+Seafood poisoning is also possible, e.g., ciguatera toxin is produced within dinoflagellate plankton, which when consumed by other sea animals and then by humans, can lead to perioral paresthesia and temperature-related dysesthesia.

-Cases of paresthesia have also been reported at varying frequencies following anthrax, flu, HPV and COVID-19 vaccine intake.
+Cases of paresthesia have also been reported at varying frequencies following anthrax, flu, HPV, and COVID-19 vaccine intake.
+Benzodiazepine withdrawal may also cause paresthesia, as the drug removal leaves the GABA receptors desensitized.
+Benzodiazepines (e.g., Xanax and Valium) can be prescribed to try to relax muscle spasms or suppress epileptic seizures.